vostok/hercules/hercules-sentry-sink/README.md

 `sink.sentry.default.team` - default Sentry team name.
 This team used to create new Sentry project.
 Default value: `default_team`

-`sink.update.rate` - a period in milliseconds of updating Sentry clients from Sentry to Sentry Sink.
-Default value: `10000`

 ### Apache Curator settings
 See Curator Config from Apache Curator documentation.
 Main settings are presented below.